Help THE CITY cover the coronavirus crisis: What are your questions, concerns and experiences?

 We realize these issues are changing quickly, so we will do our best to update this page as we get more information.
 In the meantime, keep asking away.

-Will I have to pay rent for April?
+Do I have to pay my rent right now?

 The short answer is yes, even if you lost your job because of the coronavirus.

-Gov. Andrew Cuomo placed a statewide 90-day moratorium on evictions through an executive order, so there will be no proceedings until at least June 20.
-But that doesn’t suspend the requirement to pay rent.
+And on March 20, Governor Andrew Cuomo announced a statewide 90-day moratorium on evictions through an executive order, so there will be no proceedings until at least June 20.
+But that still doesn’t suspend the requirement to pay rent.

 Any New Yorker who does get an eviction notice, or who sees or experiences an eviction being executed by the City Marshals, should report it to the Bureau of City Marshals within the Department of Investigation at (212) 825-5953.